 QAI is a specialist community legal service and disability advocacy organisation dedicated to the promotion, protection and defence of the fundamental needs and rights and lives of the most vulnerable people with disability in Queensland.

 QAI provides legal services in mental health and human rights law and non-legal advocacy in NDIS appeals and decision support, education, Disability Royal Commission and criminal justice matters.
 We also publish and educate in our fields of expertise to empower clients and their supports to self-advocate, and consider law reform and challenging systems as one of our primary purposes.

-QAI is looking for a Mental Health Solicitor to join QAI’s Mental Health Legal Service on a full-time basis, to work in our Legal Aid Queensland (LAQ) Referrals Team.
+QAI is looking for a Mental Health Solicitor/s to join QAI’s Mental Health Legal Service on a casual basis, to work in our Legal Aid Queensland (LAQ) Referrals Team.

 QAI offers competitive remuneration under the SCHADS Award, with remuneration commensurate with experience and includes advantageous salary sacrifice and flexible working arrangement options.

 The position reports to and is supervised by the Principal Solicitors.

 - Provide legal advice and representation within the scope of QAI’s legal services, including in relation to the Mental Health Act 2016 (Qld) and the Human Rights Act 2019 (Qld), with representation before the Mental Health Review Tribunal (MHRT); and

 - Working with other members of the Mental Health Legal Service.

 The successful applicant will be an experienced solicitor with an unrestricted Practising Certificate (or eligibility for one), who is able to meet the selection criteria.

 1. Strong commitment to social justice principles including the promotion and protection of the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities and to promote respect for their inherent dignity.